-Janine Neville-Golden, Senior Laboratory Manager
+Janine Neville-Golden, Senior Research Laboratory and Biobank Manager

 Matt B. Mahoney, Laboratory Manager

 Matt Mahoney has spent the past 19 years working in the life sciences sector.
 He carries a strong background in genetics, neurobiology, and drug discovery with him.
 Mr. Mahoney has thrived for more than a decade in the biotechnology industry, developing genetic models of human disease, governing drug screening teams, and establishing business development relationships for multiple companies and CROs.
 He has also founded a life sciences consulting firm which has assisted numerous organizations with their operations/scientific strategy needs.
 In 2013, Mr. Mahoney ventured into the biorepository field and currently runs the tissue/mammography arm of the BWH/Harvard Cohorts Biorepository.
 In this capacity, he oversees and facilitates collection and distribution operations in the tissue lab.